TeacherPinky/Wait-Until-Blocks/README.md

 You have to press button A and touch P0 before the micro:bit will detect a sound below level 80 and to be able to get the happy face at the end.
 The advantage of the "wait until" blocks is that you don't need a variable to make this happen.
 That makes it more beginner friendly.

-This idea can also be used when making an alarm.
+This idea can also be used when making an alarm, for example with ABBA as secret code, meaning you have to press button A, press button B twice and press A again to put on or off an alarm.

 ```blocks
 input.onButtonPressed(Button.A, function () {